Dracape/Alt-for-ANSI/README.md

 ---

-Night layout optimized for traditional keyboards has been made but is currently untested (or even used once), but is hoped to be tested soon
+Night layout optimized for traditional keyboards has been made and is currently under testing

 [^unpreserved-layer-keys/weird-layer-distro]: This layout treats *Shift* and *AltGr* as modifiers that are assigned to a thumb on each hand instead of layer switchers; Sometimes some keys are at unconfortable positions and thus, don't have a third key assigned to them.
   In a typical layout, the 2nd keys would go to the 2nd layer; while in *Graphene*, if they are in the left side, they are put in the *Symbol* layer so that the alternate hand can be used so press it (for ergonomics)